boldflight/BibleConverter/test_EPUB/output/1kings.md

 [6] The king responded to the prophet, “Seek the favor of the **Lord** your God and pray for me, so that my hand may be restored.”
 So the prophet sought the **Lord**’s favor and the king’s hand was restored as it was at first.
 [7] The king then said to the prophet, “Come home with me and have something to eat, so that I may give you a gift.”
 [8] But the prophet said to the king, “Even if you were to give me half your possessions, I would not go with you.
 I am not allowed to eat food or drink water in this place.
-[9] For this is how I was commanded in the **Lord’**s message, ‘Eat no food.
+[9] For this is how I was commanded in the **Lord**'s message, ‘Eat no food.
 Drink no water.
 And do not return by the way you came.’”
 [10] So he started back on another road; he did not travel back on the same road he had taken to Bethel.

 [11] Now there was an old prophet living in Bethel.
 When his sons came home, they told him everything the prophet had done in Bethel that day.
 And they told their father all the words that he had spoken to the king.